 Any credits that are finished by picture lock should be inserted into your Lock sequence.
 For credits that are outstanding (such as those that will be generated in After Effects later) you should slug the time in your sequence with a “Temp Credits” title card.
 It is possible to insert and change credits after picture lock but your running time cannot change.
 For this reason it is important that any unfinished credits be slugged in.

 The second-to-last thing in the end credits should be a 2-second logo card.
-The post staff will let you know which logo card to use.
+Select the card shown in the example below.

-The last thing in the end credits should be a 2-second copyright card.
+The last thing in the end credits should be a 2-second copyright card with your title treatment written above if.
 Double-check that the card has the correct copyright year.

 Condense tracks for color grading

-Regardless of whether you are color grading your film in Davinci Resolve or in Premiere Pro, it is important to prep your timeline for coloring.
-For this reason, your video needs to be condensed onto as few video tracks as possible.
+To prep your timeline for coloring your video needs to be condensed onto as few video tracks as possible.
 It’s understood that, due to the nature of how some video dissolves are built, more than one track is sometimes necessary.
+In addition you will have a track for your LUT and your Aspect Ratio Mask.
 The idea is to reduce the amount of tracks and media as much as possible and the end result should look something like this.

 QC the locked sequence

-The Director/Editor pair should watch the Final Format video looking for black frames or any other problems.
+The Director/Editorother problems.
 Once your picture is locked it is locked!

 Save the project